pomegstar/Automation-Projects/AutoDocsToPDF/README.md

 # Google Docs to PDF Auto-Save Script

-This file contains a Google Apps Script that automatically converts a Google Docs file to PDF and saves it to the same Google Drive folder.
+This folder contains a Google Apps Script that automatically converts a Google Docs file to PDF and saves it to the same Google Drive folder.
 The script can be set to run on a periodic trigger, ensuring that the PDF version is always updated when changes are made to the Google Docs file.

 ## Features